jordan-bonecutter/sort/README.md

 # sort
-A faster implementation of Go's sort package.
+A faster implementation of Go's sort package for slices.

 # How
 Go now has generics, but the sort implementation uses a `lessSwap` wrapper struct with the following form: